Chapter One I

 I took in that lesson, between the made up violence on TV and what I saw in the world, the river wasn’t very wide.
 I sat with it, thought it over, I found out that I wasn’t afraid, more curious.

 One trip to Gristedes, in the checkout, a fat kid started pushing me from behind.
 Mom started to intervene, then decided to wait and see what I would do.

 I didn’t say anything to Susan, instead, I turned to the boy’s mother, “If you don’t get your slimy little snot under control, I will.”

 The woman made the mistake of looking down at me with a smirk, otherwise ignoring me.
-Junior, about 6 or 7, tried to push me again.
+Junior, about six or seven, tried to push me again.
 I grabbed his arm and smashed him in the nose, hard, just like Ms. Alva talked about.

 The woman paid more attention, “What is the matter with that kid?
 Look at my baby, he’s bleeding!
 I ought to sue you.
 She needs to be put in a detention center.”

 Mom, “She’s five, lady.
 You thought it was funny when your fat little toad was pushing on her.
 You were warned.”

 The woman mumbled about “some people,” Susan didn’t catch it.
 The kid was slobbering, his mumbling mom wiping snotty blood off his blubbery face.
 I was doing a fist up fist down with the girl who bagged the groceries.